 How much does it cost to set up a territorial structure?

-Setup commonly runs in the low thousands (residency visa, company registration, bank account), with ongoing annual costs for accounting, visa renewal, and compliance.
+Professional fees alone commonly run in the low thousands (residency visa, company registration, bank account), with ongoing annual costs for accounting, visa renewal, and compliance — but treat that as a rough estimate rather than a quoted price, since it varies widely by jurisdiction and adviser and we have no single authoritative schedule to point you at.
+The larger number is often the qualifying capital itself: Panama’s Friendly Nations Visa, for example, now runs on a US$200,000 property purchase or fixed deposit unless you have a local employment contract.
 For someone with substantial tax exposure these costs are minor, but they’re real and recurring — and skimping on professional advice is the expensive mistake.

 What if I return to my home country — do I owe back taxes?